Te whakamahere haumaru wai inu,

 Assessing and managing risks across your water supply through drinking water safety planning.

-- be proportionate to the scale and complexity of, and the risks that relate to, the drinking water supply
+- be proportionate to the scale and complexity of, and the risks that relate to, your drinking water supply

-- identify any hazards that relate to the drinking water supply
+- identify any hazards that relate to your drinking water supply

 - assess any risks associated with those hazards

-- identify how those risks will be managed, controlled, or eliminated to ensure that drinking water is safe and complies with legislative requirements
+- identify how those risks will be managed, controlled, or eliminated to ensure that the water you supply is safe and complies with the legislative requirements of the Water Services Act 2021

-- identify how the drinking water safety plan will be reviewed on an ongoing basis, and how its implementation will be amended, if necessary, to ensure that drinking water is safe and complies with legislative requirements
+- identify how the DWSP will be reviewed on an ongoing basis, and how its implementation will be amended, if necessary, to ensure that the drinking water you supply is safe and complies with legislative requirements

-- identify how the drinking water supply will be monitored to ensure that drinking water is safe and complies with legislative requirements
+- identify how your drinking water supply will be monitored to ensure that drinking water is safe and complies with legislative requirements

-- include procedures to verify that the drinking water safety plan is working effectively
+- include procedures to verify that your DWSP is working effectively

-- include a multi-barrier approach to drinking water safety that will be implemented as part of the plan
+- include a multi-barrier approach to drinking water safety that will be implemented as part of the DWSP

 - include a source water risk management plan if required

-- where a drinking water supply includes reticulation, require, and provide for the use of, residual disinfection in the supply unless an exemption is obtained
+- if your supply includes reticulation, require, and provide for the use of, residual disinfection in the supply unless an exemption is obtained

-- identify how a supplier will meet the supplier’s duty to ensure that a sufficient quantity of drinking water is provided to each point of supply
+- identify how you will meet your duty as a supplier to ensure that a sufficient quantity of drinking water is provided

-- identify how a supplier will respond to events and emergencies
+- identify how you will respond to events and emergencies in relation to your supply

 Source water risk management plan

-A source water risk management plan is part of your drinking water safety plan, unless your drinking water supply arrangement doesn’t have a source (for example, because you are a water carrier who takes water from a separate drinking water supply rather than a water body like a river, lake or aquifer).
+A source water risk management plan is part of your DWSP, unless your drinking water supply arrangement doesn’t have a source (for example, water carriers who fill tankers from water from another drinking water supply rather than abstracting water directly from a water body).
 It sets out how hazards and risks to source water will be managed.
 To develop a plan, you will need to engage with local authorities to understand the risks to your water source.

 A source water risk management plan must: